-The former Nazi and rising Klan member was hiding a stunning secret.
+The former Nazi and rising Ku Klux Klan member was hiding a stunning secret.

-Daniel Burros was a member of the Nazi Party and a prominent member of a violent Klan group in New York.
+Daniel Burros was a member of the Nazi Party and a prominent member of a violent Ku Klux Klan group in New York.
 He was also a born-and-raised Jewish American.

-When he was deployed to Little Rock, Ark. during the school-integration crises, he became disgusted by troopers pointing their bayonets at white people.
+When he was deployed to Little Rock, Arkansas during the school integration crises, he became disgusted by troopers pointing their bayonets at white people.
 Due to his instability, his extremism, and an incident where he faked suicide by taking aspirin, Burros was discharged.

 With the Nazi Party, Burros would picket outside the White House, handing out flyers that read “Gas Communist Traitors” and “Free Speech for Nazis.”